Shweta2024/Web-Development/JAVASCRIPT/JS Notes/Functions/functions.md

 ```

 **Limitition of Arrow function**
 No binding of this keyword: It cannot be used as a method because of not having a binding of this keyword.
 Arrow function contains the lexical this instead of their own.
 The value of this will be based upon the scope in which they are defined.
 So the arrow function is defined in the window scope hence this will refer to the window object instead of the object in which the function has been written.

-There does not exist any property or method with ‘num’ hence undefined will be printed.
+An arrow function doesn’t have its own this value.
+Instead, it uses the this value of the enclosing lexical scope.
+An arrow function also doesn’t have the arguments object.
+Avoid using the arrow function for event handlers, object methods, prototype methods, and functions that use the arguments object.

 ## <summary> JavaScript pass-by-value or pass-by-reference?</summary>